anonymous300502/DopeShellPyPi/README.md

 - **Command Prompt Simulation**: The reverse shell simulates the target's command-line interface, making it appear as if the commands are being executed locally.
 - **Obfuscation Techniques**: Implements basic obfuscation to avoid detection by security systems.
 - **Customizable**: Easily configure host, port, and encryption key via command-line arguments.
+- **Persistence**: Easily set up persistence by saving a batch file in the startup folder to ensure reconnection on boot
+- **Useful commands**: Provides useful commands like download, upload, screenshot to enhance interactivity of the shell

 ## **Directory Structure**